The Gallery Farm

 • Foundation for automation and data capture

-• Cost: ~$XX,XXX (confirmed quote)
+Cost: ~$XX,XXX (confirmed quote)

-This marks the transition from
+This stage marks the transition from infrastructure build to full operational capability.

-Stage 6 – Transport Capability Upgrade (SP Pastoral)
+Stage 6 – Transport Capability Upgrade

 Late 2026

-Upgrade of SP Pastoral Livestock Truck
+SP Pastoral Livestock Truck Upgrade

 • Increase cattle carrying capacity

-• Enable 100% of cattle movements to be conducted internally
+• Enable 100% internal livestock movements

 Outcomes: